Semey: History

 Some land around Semey has suffered environmental and health effects from the time of its atomic prosperity: nuclear fallout from the atmospheric tests and uncontrolled exposure of the workers, some of whom lived in the area close to the testsite, have resulted in high rates of cancer, childhood leukemia, and birth defects among the residents of neighbouring villages.

 Modern Semey, a bustling university town, has a population exceeding 350,000.
 Because of its proximity to the Kazakh border with the Russian Federation, and the large scientific community attached to the STS labs and the university, which includes many Russians, Semey is said to have a more Russian character than other cities in Kazakhstan.

 Semipalatinsk Oblast merged with the larger East Kazakhstan Region, whose capital city is Oskemen, on 23 May 1997.

 The Semey Bridge, a suspension bridge across the Irtish River, connects the two major parts of Semey.
 It has a main span of 750 m and a total length of 1086 m.
 Construction began in 1998 and the bridge opened to traffic in November 2000.

 In 2007 the Semipalatinsk City Council voted unanimously in favour of changing the name of the city to Semey.
 The Chairman said that existing name had negative associations because of the extensive atomic testing there.

-In March 2022, Semey was selected by President Tokayev as the prospective capital of the new Abay Region.
-This came into force on 8 June 2022 when Abay Region became an official Region of Kazakhstan.
+In March 2022, Semey was selected by President Tokayev as the prospective capital of the new Abai Region.
+This came into force on 8 June 2022 when Abai Region became an official Region of Kazakhstan.

 Climate

-Semey has a warm-summer humid continental climate (Köppen climate classification Dfb) with warm summers and very cold winters.
+Semey has a cold semi-arid climate, with warm summers and very cold winters.
 Precipitation is low for the whole year, except for July which has an average of 50 mm compared to less than 30 mm in other months.
 Snow is common, though light, in winter.
-The lowest temperature on record is -48.6 °C, recorded in November 1938, and the highest temperature is 42.5 °C, recorded in August 2002.
+The lowest temperature on record is -48.6 °C, recorded in November 1910, and the highest temperature is 42.5 °C, recorded in August 2002.